tiagocbarbosa/amazon-web-robotframework/README.md

 The automation uses Robot Framework, Selenium Webdriver and Python technologies.

 ## How to use
-To use the project, clone it on your machine and open it on your favorite IDE.
+To use this project, clone it on your machine and open it on your favorite IDE.

 In the [/tests](https://github.com/tiagocbarbosa/amazon-web-robotframework/tree/main/tests) dir you will find the Tests Scenarios of the web application; in the [/resources](https://github.com/tiagocbarbosa/amazon-web-robotframework/tree/main/resources) you will find the scenarios' definition.